krugerk/beeminder-apidocs/source/index.html.md

  - `drinker`: Do Less
  - `custom`: Full access to the underlying goal parameters
 * `losedate` (number): Unix timestamp of derailment.
 When you'll cross the bright red line if nothing is reported.
-* `urgencykey` (string): Sort by this key (as ascii or unicode) to put the goals in order of decreasing urgency.
+* `urgencykey` (string): Sort by this key to put the goals in order of decreasing urgency.
+(Case-sensitive ascii or unicode sorting is assumed).
 This is the order the goals list comes in.
-(Detailed info [on the blog](https://blog.beeminder.com/urgency)).
+Detailed info [on the blog](https://blog.beeminder.com/urgency).
 * `queued` (boolean): Whether the graph is currently being updated to reflect new data.
 * `secret` (boolean): Whether you have to be logged in as owner of the goal to view it.
 Default: `false`.
 * `datapublic` (boolean): Whether you have to be logged in as the owner of the goal to view the datapoints.
 Default: `false`.